Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 ## Installation

-The example interface code can be ran with [GNU Octave](https://www.octave.org/) and shows everything you need to print something (a simple 160x144 pixels pattern or a full image).
+The example interface code can be ran with [GNU Octave](https://www.octave.org/) and shows everything you need to print something (a simple 160x144 pixels pattern or a full image) or you can just use the the [gb-printer-web](https://herrzatacke.github.io/gb-printer-web/webusb/) to print.
 The Arduino core itself can be transfered easily from the [Arduino IDE](https://www.arduino.cc/en/software/).

 ## Pinout and hardware